Tichau/electron-quick-start/README.md

 npm install && npm run configure
 # Run the app
 npm start
+# Run the app and watch changes in files
+npm run watch
+# Package your electron application for you current plateform
+npm run pack
+# Package your electron application for all supported plateforms
+npm run pack-all
 ```

 Learn more about Electron and its API in the [documentation](http://electron.atom.io/docs/latest).